SUKOHI/ClampBolt/README.md

     composer require sukohi/clamp-bolt:4.*

-Register the service provider in app.php if your Laravel version is less than 5.4.
+Register `ClampBoltServiceProvider` in `app.php` if your Laravel version is less than 5.4.

     'providers' => [
-        ...Others...,
+        // ...Others...,
         Sukohi\ClampBolt\ClampBoltServiceProvider::class,
     ]